alihuber/rails4_jquery_upload/README.md

           ids.push $(this).attr("data-url").replace("/rails4_jquery_upload/uploads/attachments/", "")
         $("[name='hidden_attachments']").val ids

-That way, minimal setup is required in the `TasksController` for assigning uploaded attachments to the submitted task.

 ### Controller
-In the controller you do the actual assignment of already uploaded files to the submitted enclosing model.
-The engine provides helper methods defined in the `has_upload_concern.rb` file so you don't have to care about the JSON hash the jQuery File Uploader requires from submitted data.
+In the controller you do the actual assignment of already AJAXy uploaded files to the enclosing model you are about to save. rails4_jquery_upload provides helper methods defined in `has_upload_concern.rb` so you don't have to care about the JSON hash jQuery File Uploader requires from submitted data.
-First of all, by calling the `has_jquery_uploads` class method which is defined in the engine's `ApplicationController` enables you to use the following methods in any of your controllers:
+First of all, calling the `has_jquery_uploads` class method enables you to use the following methods in any of your controllers:

-`jquery_upload_json_response(upload_models, name, mountpoint)`
+`jquery_upload_json_response(upload_models, name, file_uploader_mountpoint, engine_mountpoint)`
 `jquery_upload_model_ids(hidden_field_name)`

 To continue the example from above, the necessary actions have to be taken in the `create`, `edit` and `update` actions of the `TasksController`.
-In `create` and `update` you handle the assignment of attachments to tasks, the `edit` action has to handle the retrieval of uploaded attachments in a JSON-fashion the uploader understands.
-Using the provided helper methods, the code for assigning attachments to tasks would look like this (`edit` action accordingly):
+In `create` and `update` you handle the assignment of attachments to tasks, the `edit` action has to handle the retrieval of uploaded attachments via JSON so jQuery File Uploader understands it.
+Using the provided helper methods, the code for assigning attachments to tasks would look like this (`create` action accordingly):

     def update
       @task = Task.find(params[:id])